House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Maximum Inflation Pressure

 One of the most important traits you need to pay attention to on your new 12-volt compressor is its maximum inflation pressure.
-Some of these compressors can’t inflate to the same pressure others are capable of reaching.
-This is especially important if you drive a truck since they have larger tires that are inflated to higher pressures.
+Some of the compressors can’t inflate to the same pressure others are capable of reaching.
+This is especially important if you drive a truck since they have larger tires inflated to higher pressures.

 Power/Amperage